ICanBoogie/Common/README.md

-Licence
+License
 -------

-ICanBoogie/Common is licensed under the New BSD Licence - See the LICENCE file for details.
+ICanBoogie/Common is licensed under the New BSD License - See the LICENSE file for details.